Tying the Knot: how to conduct magical handfastings

 You’ll be invited to reflect on your own aims as a celebrant as we reflect on what makes a handfasting ceremony truly meaningful.

 Lesson 2: Making it Magical

-You’ll be offered some examples, and asked to write your own inclusive nature inspired welcoming words for a handfasting ceremony.
+You’ll be offered some examples, and prompted to write your own inclusive nature-inspired welcoming words for a handfasting ceremony.

 Lesson 3: Crafting Ceremonies